yeshua453/website/docs/publish/index.md

 You can provide a version information for built executable or package with `--build-number` and `--build-version` arguments.
 This is the information that is used to distinguish one build/release from another in App Store and Google Play and is shown to the user in about dialogs.

-`--build-number` - an integer number (default is `1`), an identifier used as an internal version number.
+`--build-number` - an integer number (defaults to `1`), an identifier used as an internal version number.
 Each build must have a unique identifier to differentiate it from previous builds.
 It is used to determine whether one build is more recent than another, with higher numbers indicating more recent build.

-`--build-version` - a "x.y.z" string (default is `1.0.0`) used as the version number shown to users.
+`--build-version` - a "x.y.z" string (defaults to `1.0.0`) used as the version number shown to users.
 For each new version of your app, you will provide a version number to differentiate it from previous versions.

 ## Customizing packaging template